iamsellek/wielder_of_anor/README.md

 So.
 If you need to prevent anything in your code from making it past your dev environment and need a reliable way to do this, use Wielder of Anor.

-## Setup
+## Installation
-Setup is simple!
-Just download Wielder of Anor to the location of your choosing and then run it!
+Installation is simple!
+Just run a `gem install wielder_of_anor`, then run `wielder_of_anor` and follow the instructions.
+You're now good to go!

 ## Use/What It Does
 To use Wielder of Anor, just run it *from within the code directory you want to run the forbidden words checks against* (this is important).
-A note: it does not *and should not* actually be *in* your code directory.
-From your code directory, just type `ruby full_path_to_wielder_of_anon.rb` followed by the arguments.
-I have personally made an alias for doing this.
-Feel free to do that or type the full path each time as you desire.
+From your code directory, just type `wielder_of_anor` followed by your arguments.
 You can pass in a couple of arguments here.

 The first argument can be: